vfluegel/SongSearch/README.md

 * PyLucene based search (-> lucene_searcher.py)
 * Natural Language Query processing using Flair NER (-> query_processing.py)

-_Note:_ PyLucene cannot be installed using pip.
-It needs to be [set up](https://lucene.apache.org/pylucene/install.html) separately!

 To launch the app, execute songapp.py.
 First startup will take a while, as the index needs to be build and the model potentially downloaded.
 Subsequent startups will be faster.